 4. Supermarkets: We have partnered with SPUD.ca and Meinhardt supermarkets.

-Here’s your chance to have your own idea become our flavour of the month!
+Here’s your chance to have your own idea become a new flavour!
 Just write to us in our contact section and tell us what flavours you’d like us to make for you.
 If we pick it, you’ll get three free empanadas!
 Keep in mind you can submit for savoury or sweet empanadas or both!
 Don’t forget to suggest a name for your creation that connects the flavour to it’s origins.

 History of Empanadas